 In addition, Centre members disseminate their research by publishing monographs and collections of essays with a variety of publishing houses both in the UK and the German-speaking countries.

-For enquiries and further information, contact the Correspondence Secretary at email@example.com or write to Research Centre for German & Austrian Exile Studies, Institute of Modern Languages Research, University of London, Senate House, Malet Street, London WC1E 7HU.
+For enquiries and further information, contact email@example.com or write to the Research Centre for German & Austrian Exile Studies, Institute of Languages, Cultures and Societies, University of London, Senate House, Malet Street, London WC1E 7HU.